 Editing the 1st Consignment Agreement

-On the Main Menu, click on Utilities and select Edit Client Agreement:
+Click on Utilities (on the Main Menu) and select Edit Client Agreement:

 Make deletions, additions, changes and click Save and Exit when finished.
 Restart BCSS.
 The changes will appear when the next agreement is printed.